-Iodine is needed for the production of thyroid hormones which maintain your body's metabolic rate.
+Iodine is needed for the production of thyroid hormones which maintain your body's metabolic rate (learn more in our blog: Best foods for thyroid health).
 Iodine is especially important during pregnancy as it is essential for the baby's brain development.

 Most of the Iodine in the world is found in the oceans, so seafoods are a rich source, particularly white fish such as haddock and cod.
 Cow's milk is also a major source of Iodine.
 Seaweed is a very concentrated source of Iodine so eating it more than once a week is not recommended, especially during pregnancy as too much Iodine can cause issues with your thyroid (involved in making hormones involved in metabolism and growth, and for the development of a baby's brain during pregnancy).
-Plant milk alternatives are not commonly fortified with Iodine so anyone who avoids fish or dairy products could be at risk of Iodine deficiency, and a number of studies have shown iodine deficiency in pregnant women.
-A good quality Daily Multi-Vitamin should contain the recommended daily intake of Iodine.
+Plant milk alternatives are not commonly fortified with Iodine so anyone who avoids fish or dairy products could be at risk of Iodine deficiency, and a number of studies have shown Iodine deficiency in pregnant women.

 Discover our Vegan Daily Multi-Vitamin with Iodine and 23 other essential nutrients.